 CHAPTER 1: SOLUTIONS TO REVIEW EXERCISES

 Solution R1.1: Using a computer does not require any advanced know-how or skill.
 Most people are capable of turning a computer on and executing a program (such as double clicking on the icon for Microsoft Word to bring up the word processor to type a letter).
 Programming a computer, however, requires very specific knowledge.
 You must know the rules of the programming language, and you must know how to construct a program.

+As an analogy, using a computer program would be like being able to drive a car, while having the knowledge & skills to be an auto mechanic would be like being able to program a computer.

+Solution R1.2: When actively being used, both program code and user data are maintained in primary storage.
+Primary storage consists of random access memory (RAM), which hold the instructions of a program for the computer to execute, as well as data (which can be changed by the program, as it is executed).
+RAM is relatively expensive, and is volatile.
+Memory being volatile means that if power us turned off, whatever programs or data were being held are then lost.

-Solution R1.2: Both program code and data are typically stored long term in a computer’s secondary storage, such as a hard disk.
-Secondary storage is relatively inexpensive and retains information even if the computer’s power is turned off.
+For long-term storage (such as when the computer is turned off), both program code and data are typically stored long term in a computer’s secondary storage, such as a hard disk, or thumb drive.
+Secondary storage is relatively inexpensive and retains information even when the computer’s power is turned off; this is referred to as non-volatile memory.

 In addition to a computer’s secondary storage, program code and data can also be stored in a computer’s primary storage.
 Primary storage consists of read-only memory (ROM), which holds programs that must always be present (such as the computer’s operating system), and random access memory (RAM), which can hold changing data and programs that are currently executing.
 RAM is relatively expensive when compared to secondary storage, and is erased whenever the computer is turned off.

 Solution R1.3: The user of a computer receives information from the computer’s display screen, speakers, and printers (the computer’s output devices).
 The user can input data using the computer’s keyboard, a pointing device such as a mouse, a microphone, or a webcam (the computer’s input devices).